-Catherine Taylor was born in Bridgewater, Somerset, in 1854.
+Catherine Taylor was born in Bridgewater, Somerset, on 26th February 1854.
 Her mother, Caroline Taylor, was a founding member of the Birmingham Women's Suffrage Society.
 In 1873 she married Alfred Clarkson Osler, a wealthy glass manufacturer and a member of the Birmingham Liberal Association.

 In 1881 Catherine Osler founded the Birmingham Ladies' Debating Society.
 Four years later she was appointed secretary of Birmingham Women's Suffrage Society.
 In 1888 she presided over a conference of the Women's Liberal Federation that was held in Birmingham.